 If you are missing feet, fabric stores often have replacement snap feet.
 If you are using a vintage or industrial machine or one that doesn’t use snap feet, you may have to go to a sewing machine and repair store to find them.

 Bobbins are little spools that make the bottom thread of your stitches.
 Machines generally take one of two types of bobbins: plastic or metal.
 Before buying yourself a pack, check the bobbins that came with your machine to see which type fits.
 You’ll want a few bobbins so you can change the color of the thread to match the fabric you’re working with.
 When you buy bobbins, they will be empty.
 You can spin your own bobbins using the bobbin winder of your machine.

 You can find bobbin packs at most places that sell sewing notions.

 To make sure your machine lasts a long time, you need a few supplies for maintenance.
-Your machine might come with some brushes, but I recommend finding an old fluffy paint brush.
+Your machine might come with some brushes, but I recommend finding an old fluffy paintbrush.
 You can pull dust out of your machine with it and keep the feeder dogs free of lint.
 When the machine gets linty, threads tend to get caught when passing around the bobbin basket.

-Second supply you need is machine oil.
+The second supply you need is machine oil.
 If it moves, you’ll need to oil it.
 Your big oil point will be the bobbin basket.
 You can find oil by the bottle at a rather decent price at most places that sell sewing notions.
 If you find one with a spout or a straw, it’ll make maintenance easier.
 Any brand will do.
 You can find oil at nearly every place that sells sewing notions and supplies.